Prosecutor says Latvia central bank chief took holiday and cash bribes

 In return, Jirgena said Rimsevics helped them prepare answers to questions from the Latvian regulator, the Financial and Capital Market Commission (FCMC).

-Later, in 2012, the shareholders agreed to pay him 500,000 euros in two equal installments, in return for Rimsevics using his influence to soften the Latvian agency’s treatment of the bank.
+Later, in 2012, the shareholders agreed to pay him 500,000 euros in two equal instalments, in return for Rimsevics using his influence to soften the Latvian agency’s treatment of the bank.

 “They agreed amongst themselves that the bribe would be paid in two parts,” said Jirgena.
 “One half was to be paid in advance of the decision (by the Latvian regulator) and the second half afterwards.”